jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 In this Arc, we are playing around with how players can use locations besides super powers.
 In addition to cards like Nebula (who has a keyword power which requires spending a (Might/"Green)), each Issue will have a Plot Twist and Special Location that allow their main characters to have some pretty powerful effects on the game.
 A few things about these Plot Twists and Special Locations.

 * They are not super powers.
-* Your main characters ust be face up
+* Your main characters ust be face up to pay for them.
+* Your main characters can use a "Wild" Special Location from their team to pay for them.
+* These cards are neutral, so just like any other neutral cards, they can be in Loyalty decks.
+* The Special Locations don't count as location swith a specific power symbol (for powers like Black Widow Main Character's Level Up power **Red in Her Ledger** or ZZutak's **Paint to Life**).

 # Mimic (MC)
 Set: H.A.M.M.E.R.